We are seeking applications to join our PhD programme starting in September 2020

 These EU funded Marie-Curie Innovative Training Network projects come with strict conditions in order to ensure the maximum benefit for everyone.
 All applications must:

 - Researchers are required to undertake transnational mobility (i.e. move from one country to another) when taking up their appointment.
 One general rule applies to the appointment of researchers: At the time of recruitment by the host beneficiary, researchers must not have resided or carried out their main activity (work, studies, etc.) in the country of their host beneficiary for more than 12 months in the 3 years immediately prior to the reference date.
 Note that the mobility rule applies to the beneficiary where the researcher is recruited, and not to beneficiaries to which the researcher is sent or seconded.
 Researchers can be of any nationality.

 - All researchers recruited in a Marie Sklodowska-Curie ITN must be Early-Stage Researchers (ESRs).
 A ESR shall, at the time of recruitment by the host organisation, be in the first four years of their research careers and not yet have been awarded a doctoral degree.
 The four years start to count from the date when a researcher obtained the degree which would formally entitle him/her to embark on a doctorate.

 - For all recruitment, the eligibility and mobility of the researcher will be determined at the time of their (first) recruitment in the project.
 The status of the researcher will not evolve over the life-time of a contract.

 Please ensure you are happy to relocate and meet these criteria before applying.

-To apply, you will need to provide the following by the application deadline of 3rd February 2020 (by 23:59 UK time):
+To apply, you will need to provide the following by the project application deadline:

 - Curriculum vitae